FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn deposit(receiver: Identity) -> u64`
 Method that allows depositing of the underlying asset in exchange for shares of the vault.
-This function takes the receiver's identity as an argument and returns the amount of shares minted.
+This function takes the receiver's identity as an argument and returns the amount of shares minted to the receiver.

 MUST revert if any AssetId other than the underlying is forwarded.
 MUST mint `preview_deposit(deposited_assets)` amount of shares to `receiver`.